-- OFM's Forecasting Division provides population, demographic, economic, and other trend data.
-Washington Trends and Budget Drivers may be particularly relevant. - Quarterly economic and revenue forecasts are available from the Economic and Revenue Forecast Council. - The Caseload Forecast Council's data for K-12 enrollment, social service caseload, and prison populations is online at http://www.cfc.wa.gov/. - The Washington State Human Resources website has workforce planning and data.
+- OFM's Forecasting Division provides population, demographic, economic and other trend data.
+Washington trends and budget drivers may be particularly relevant. - Quarterly economic and revenue forecasts are available from the Economic and Revenue Forecast Council. - The Caseload Forecast Council's website has data for K-12 enrollment, social service caseload and prison populations. - The Washington State Human Resources website has workforce planning and data.